-In 2016, cross-border deal making was led by China: Chinese outbound M&A has been estimated in press reports at approximately \$220bn in 2016, double the level of approximately \$110bn in 2015.
+In 2016, China had a leading role in cross-border deal making: Chinese outbound M&A has been estimated in press reports at approximately \$220bn in 2016, double the level of approximately \$110bn in 2015.
 However, as the volume of deals and the range of Chinese and Chinese-controlled entities involved have increased, the scrutiny of these deals by domestic and international regulators has sharpened significantly, resulting in several high-profile deals being delayed or cancelled (often for concerns relating to security or national interest).
-Press reports and analyst commentary indicate that in 2016 Chinese outbound deals worth tens of billions of dollars were blocked or withdrawn across the world: estimates range from approximately \$40bn-75bn, depending on the source and assumptions used.
+Press reports and analyst commentary indicate that in 2016 Chinese outbound deals worth tens of billions of dollars were blocked or withdrawn across the world: estimates range from approximately \$40-75bn, depending on the source and assumptions used.